VTrans/vtp3-final-documents/Bridges.md

 - Bridge closure information should be moved off the CAD server and integrated into the VPINS application
 - Bridge Closure integration with 511 should investigated furthure
 - Other Bridge restriction information related to mobility should be incorporated into mapping
+- We did not recieve any request for public facing condition information at this point.
+If this is something desired it could be based off the existing bridge inspection data